-As explained in question 2, domain names registered in the name of individuals are by default anonymously registered, for the purposes of personal data protection: in compliance with the request of the French data protection authority (CNIL) (article 8.4, paragraph 166 of the naming Charter dated 22 March 2016).
-The details of the administrative contact shall not be disclosed either.
+As explained in question 2, domain names registered in the name of individuals are by default anonymously registered, for the purposes of personal data protection, in compliance with the requirement of the French data protection authority, CNIL (article 8.4, paragraph 166 of the AFNIC Naming Charter dated 22 March 2016).
+The details of the administrative contact must not be disclosed either.